Revisiting Neuron Coverage for DNN Testing: A Layer-Wise and Distribution-Aware Criterion: Design of NeuraL Coverage

 where $\varSigma$ is the covariance matrix of $n_1$ and $n_2$.
 As we show in \F~\ref{fig:relation}, the value of $\varsigma_{n_1, n_2}$ also represents the divergence along the ``correlation direction'' of two neurons.
 Thus, we use

 where $m$ is \#neurons and $\varsigma_{n_i, n_i} = \sigma^2_{n_i}$, to represent the DNN coverage.
-The size of $\varSigma$ is $m \times m$ and $\frac{1}{m \times m}$ works as the normalization term to eliminate the affect of \#neurons to the coverage values.
-In the case where more than two neurons are correlated, e.g., $n_i$, $n_j$ and $n_k$, $\varSigma$ will characterize the entanglement via $\varsigma_{n_i, n_j}$, $\varsigma_{n_i, n_k}$ and $\varsigma_{n_j, n_k}$.
-Hence, \E~\ref{equ:coverage} facilitates addressing requirements \ding{172} and \ding{173}.
-Note that $\varSigma$ can be set using the correlation term $\varsigma_{n_i, n_i}$ decided by training data.
-Therefore, it conceptually subsumes the neuron output range leveraged by KMNC to recognize major DNN behaviors.
-The key difference is that $\varSigma$ denotes major behaviors as the majority of neuron correlations (i.e., the shape of the distribution).
+The size of $\varSigma$ is $m \times m$ and $\frac{1}{m \times m}$ works as the normalization term to eliminate the effect of \#neurons to the coverage values.
+In the case where more than two neurons are correlated, e.g., $n_i$, $n_j$ and $n_k$, $\varSigma$ will characterize the correlation via $\varsigma_{n_i, n_j}$, $\varsigma_{n_i, n_k}$ and $\varsigma_{n_j, n_k}$.
+Hence, \E~\ref{equ:coverage} facilitates addressing requirements \CircleOne\ and \CircleTwo.
+Note that $\varSigma$ can be initialized using the correlation term $\varsigma_{n_i, n_i}$ decided by training data.
 Also, $\varSigma$ can be further refined in a class conditional manner by extending the size to $c \times m \times m$ where $c$ is \#classes.
-It thus will be calculated by first indexed using the class labels.
-In both two cases, \tool\ fulfills the requirement of \ding{176}.
+It thus will be calculated by first being indexed using the class labels.
+In both two cases, \tool\ fulfills the requirement of \CircleFive.

-We note that \nac\ employs \E~\ref{equ:coverage} over all neurons in each layer.
-Thus, \ding{174}, which champions modeling the distribution of neuron outputs in a layer, is taken into account.
 Further, given a DNN contains multiple layers, the coverage of DNN is computed as

 where $l$ is the layer index.
-A higher \nac\ indicates a more diverse test suite.
-Test input mutations, accordingly, are expected to accumulate towards directions that maximize \nac.
+A higher \tool\ indicates a more diverse test suite.
+Test input mutations, accordingly, are expected to accumulate towards directions that maximize \tool.

 \textbf{Capturing Distribution Shape.}~Unlike previous works where each neuron is considered separately, we take neurons from the same layer as a group.
 As in \F~\ref{fig:visual}, the output distribution of neurons in the same layer is mostly distinct under different tasks.
 Moreover, for the separated regions (in different colors) under certain tasks (e.g., classification), they may also have different shapes characterizing various DNN behaviors.
 Hence, we capture a major behavior by describing the shape of a distribution.
 We now explain why $\varSigma$ in \E~\ref{equ:matrix} captures a distribution's shape.